docwho2/java-squareup-spring-ai-ivr/README.md

 - Directions to the store can be requested and Google directions URL can be sent to the callers mobile device if requested.
   - When interacting with Text the link is just returned, when using voice, the link is sent to the caller.
 - Messages can be sent to via Email to any of the employees.
-  - ChatGPT can compose some interesting emails, quite entertaining.
+  - The Model can compose some interesting emails, quite entertaining.
   - The calling number is included in the subject of the email to lend context.
 - Language Support
-  - When interacting via Text channels (Facebook and SMS via Twilio) any language ChatGPT knows about (over 100) is supported.
+  - When interacting via Text channels (Facebook and SMS via Twilio) any language the Model knows about (over 100) is supported.
-    - ChatGPT detects your language and responds in that language.
+    - The Model detects your language and responds in that language.
   - When interacting via Voice any [language Lex supports](https://docs.aws.amazon.com/lexv2/latest/dg/how-languages.html) is possible.
     - This project is configured with English, Spanish, German, Dutch, Finnish, French (Canadian), Norwegian, Polish, and Swedish.
       - These are the more common languages spoken in northern Minnesota (Strong Nordic population).
-    - ChatGPT tries to detect (or you can ask of course) if you want to speak in another language.
+    - The Model tries to detect (or you can ask of course) if you want to speak in another language.
-    - ChatGPT function calling is used to trigger a language context switch and then the call is moved from one Bot Locale to another at the Chime level.
+    - Model tooling is used to trigger a language context switch and then the call is moved from one Bot Locale to another at the Chime level.
-  - ChatGPT is instructed to translate request parameters into English so searching items in the Store works in any language.
+  - The Model is instructed to translate request parameters into English so searching items in the Store works in any language.
     - Do you have gummy bears?  in Spanish is "¿Tienes ositos de goma?".
     - Sí, tenemos ositos de goma.
 Ofrecemos "Big Yummy Gummy Bear - 12 Ct.", "Snack Pack O'Gummy Bears Milk Chocolate", y "Triple-Decker Candy Sour Gummy Bears".
 - You can call into a test SandBox deployment via +1(612)254-0226 to try it out.